vreyes23/SmartRestaurants/README.md

 Smart Restaurants
 ======
-What is SMART Restuarants?

-The idea for this project is to develop SMART restaurants for our region.
-We define SMART restaurants by automating repetitive tasks among employees.
-The target audience are local and franchise restaurants that want to transition to a modern and technological environment.
-An example of an automated task is the traditional way of ringing up a food order.
-A SMART restaurant would give the opportunity to the customer to push their orders or use voice recognition to send an order to the cook.
+SMART Restuarants is an Android Java application that facilates restaurant owners by allowing their customers to order  through a mobile application.
+Currently the food menu we are using is the In-n-Out menu.

+The features the mobile application include are the following bluemix services.

 IBM Bluemix Services
 ======
 We are using the following s Android Studio to develop a mobile application that uses IBM's which include
 ###### Watson
-   * Text To Speech (Complete)
+   * Text To Speech (Complete) We use this service to allow Watson to repeat the order and total to the customer.
-   * Speech To Text (Complete)
+   * Speech To Text (Complete) We use this service to allow Watson to listen to the customers order.
-   * Conversation (Coming Soon)
+   * Conversation (Coming Soon) We use this service to have a conversation between the customer and Watson.

 ###### Data & Analytics
    * NoSql Bluemix Database (Complete)